bitburner-official/bitburner-src/CONTRIBUTING.md

 ### Unrelated changes in `package-lock.json`

 After running `npm install`, if you do not change anything in `package.json` and `package-lock.json` is still changed, you need to update `npm` to the latest version.
 After that, discard the changes in `package-lock.json`, delete the `node_modules` folder, and run `npm install` again.

-### Unrelated failed Jest tests

-Some Jest tests fail to run in Node 24.
-Those tests show a small difference between the expected value ("Snapshot") and the actual value ("Received").
-If you do not change anything related to those tests, you can ignore them.
-This is not a problem with earlier Node versions.

 ## As a Documenter